imr-framework/vs-tabletop/README.md

 5. Click into the link in the program output (example: http://127.0.0.1:5000/) or copy & paste it into the browser.
 Log in as admin using password `123456` and try game 1, 3, 5, 7 for yourself!
 6. For each game, you could follow the instructions panel and perform steps to fill the progress bar.
 This portion gets you 3 out of 5 stars.
 You can opt to answer the multiple choice questions for up to two additional stars.
 You could play freely with the inputs too.

-Please provide feedback here :smile:: https://forms.gle/HMby4NHcmrTLi5Ai7
+Please provide feedback here after you've tried all the beginner games:smile:: https://forms.gle/HMby4NHcmrTLi5Ai7

 ## Tabletop Games
 The eight tabletop games are grouped into 4 pairs, each containing a "beginner" game and an "advanced" game.
-Games 1, 3, 5, 7 are beginner games and the rest are advanced games.
+Games 1, 3, 5, 7 are beginner games and the games 2, 4, 6, 8 are advanced games.

 | # | Game          | Conceptsr |
 | --- | ------------- | ------------- |